-Key features of effective classroom strategies from the research literature on each of nondominant groups are summarized below.
+Key features of effective classroom strategies from the research literature on each of non-dominant groups are summarized below.
 In recognition of the fact that each area of research literature has been developing as an independent body of knowledge, the description of strategies is provided for each group.
 Yet, it is noted that while some strategies are unique to a particular group (e.g., home language use with English language learners, accommodations or modifications for students with disabilities), other strategies apply to all students broadly (e.g., multiple modes of representation).
 More detailed descriptions are provided in each of the seven case studies, including the four accountability groups defined in ESEA and three additional groups.
-While effective science instruction of NGSS will be based on the existing research literature, NGSS will also stimulate new directions for research to actualize its vision for all students.
+While effective science instruction of the NGSS will be based on the existing research literature, the NGSS will also stimulate new directions for research to actualize its vision for all students.

 Economically disadvantaged students.
-Strategies to support economically disadvantaged students include: (1) connecting science education to students' sense of "place" as physical, historical, and sociocultural dimensions, (2) applying students' funds of knowledge and cultural practices,; and (3) using project-based science learning as a form of connected science.
+Strategies to support economically disadvantaged students include: (1) connecting science education to students' sense of "place" as physical, historical, and sociocultural dimensions, (2) applying students' funds of knowledge and cultural practices, (3) using project-based science learning as a form of connected science, and (4) providing school resources and funding for science instruction.